Nnika-11/Data-Analyst/README.md

 Folder containing SQL practice projects that demonstrate my proficiency in querying and analyzing data using SQL.

 ### Excel Projects (in progress..)
-Folder showcasing projects that leverage Microsoft Excel for data analysis, visualization, and manipulation.
+Folder showcasing projects that leverage Microsoft Excel for data manipulation, analysis and visualization.

 ### Tableau (in progress..)
 Folder featuring projects developed using Tableau for interactive data visualization and storytelling.